 Teleportation ranges are presented for convenience on table 21.

 But Wait, There's More!

 There are several additional, more esoteric methods of travel that are available to players, but these mostly function similar to those presented here - or as slight variations therein.
 These other motive abilities will be described more fully as becomes necessary (usually in their specific equipment or power descriptions).

 Overall, there are seven different range categories in the Universal Heroes game, each of which helps to define and differentiate the ascendant abilities of characters.
 These categories are named such that players can quite easily make sense of one in relation to the others, starting with Contact, then ascending through Very Near, Near, Middle, Far, and Very Far range, only to end with Infinite range.

-While the Contact and Infinite ranges are pretty self explanatory, being zero or infinite respectively, the other five range categories will vary based on the power rank of the ability in question - whether only a little bit or a whole lot, depending on which range category is used.
+While the Contact and Infinite ranges are pretty self explanatory, being zero and infinite, respectively, the other five range categories will vary based on the power rank of the ability in question - whether only a little bit or a whole lot, depending on which range category is used.
 This variance is covered in detail on table 21, below, for the five variable range categories.

 Another vital area where range is concerned is sensory acuity.
 All characters can generally perceive the fine details of sensory stimuli within their current area without penalty, though each additional area a stimuli is distant reduces one's Intuition for the purposes of detecting it by -1 CS.
 Possessing the super senses power extends this sensory range by one area before penalties begin, as can a variety of high tech equipment and special powers.

-Once a character's Intuition is reduced to Shift 0 or below when attempting to discern fine details in a stimulus, such is generally considered impossible.
-One may be able to see the moon quite well on a clear night for example, but it's not like they can actually perceive individual boulders on its surface - no, only the most basic of details register at that point.
+Once a character's Intuition is reduced below Shift 0 when attempting to discern fine details in a stimulus, such is generally considered impossible.
+One may be able to see the moon quite well on a clear night, for example, but it's not like they can actually perceive individual boulders on its surface.
+No, only the most basic of details register at that point.